sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/how_to.md

 # How to
 {: .no_toc }

-This section showcases a variety of different configurations and parametric setups for the SidecarT board.
-You don't need to be a developer to follow these guides, but you will need to be familiar with the basics of the Atari ST and the SidecarT board.
-If you are new to the SidecarT project, please refer to the [Getting Started](/sidecartridge-multidevice/getting_started/) section first.
+This section showcases a variety of different configurations and parametric setups for the SidecarTridge Multi-device board.
+You don't need to be a developer to follow these guides, but you will need to be familiar with the basics of the Atari ST and the Multi-device board.
+If you are new to the Multi-device project, please refer to the [Getting Started](/sidecartridge-multidevice/getting_started/) section first.

 <details open markdown="block">
   <summary>